 \section{Efficiency Theory for Differentiable Functionals on Parameter Manifolds}

-In this section, we turn our attention to a class of semiparametric problems, namely estimating low-dimensional manifold-valued functionals over infinite-dimensional statistical models \citep{van1991differentiable}.
+In this section, we turn our attention to a class of semiparametric problems, namely estimating low-dimensional manifold-valued functionals over infinite-dimensional statistical models \cite{van1991differentiable}.
 Here, the underlying statistical model is parameterized by a possibly infinite-dimensional nuisance parameter $\theta \in \Theta$, $\calP = \{\P \equiv \P_{\theta}, \theta \in \Theta\}$, but the parameter of interest $\chi (\P): \calP \rightarrow \Psi$ is defined as a functional taking values in a $q$-dimensional manifold $(\Psi, g)$.
 Similarly, we can write $\chi (\P)$ as $\psi (\theta)$, as in Section~\ref{sec:par}.
 An example of such a parameter is the \Frechet{} mean $\chi (\P) \coloneqq \mu$ of $X \in \bbM$, without making concrete parametric modeling assumptions on $\P$, the distribution of $X$.
 Here we mainly focus on the case where the infinite-dimensional nuisance parameters lie in a normed linear space.